GlassTomeGames/GlassTomeGames.github.io/_drafts/the-numbers-behind-tlr.md

 <img src="{{ site.baseurl }}/assets/images/posts/4/TLR_Cultist_Conflict.png" class="centered">

 Conflicts are an additional layer of complexity in TLR's dynamics, and also provide the player with greater agency --- something that good balance should take into account.
+We want the player to feel that they are making meaningful decisions that impact their fate while maintaining that knife-edge balance.

 ## Biomes